SoftwareDonation/software-donation/README.md

 For detailed explanation on how things work, check out [Nuxt.js docs](https://nuxtjs.org).

-## Download logos
+## 🖼 Download logos

-Try to get logos from their website
+Download softwares logos automatically based on their `url` and `image` that are on `data/softwares.json`
 ```
 npm run get-logos
 ```

+## ⭐️ Show your support
+Please ⭐️ this repository if this project helped you!